-The Southern Hotel was located in Newhall at the southwest corner of Railroad Avenue and Market Street from 1878 to 1887, when it burned down, probably on Oct.
-23.
+The Southern Hotel was located in Newhall at the southwest corner of Railroad Avenue and Market Street from 1878 until Oct.
+23, 1888, when it burned down.

 Labels added by local historian A.B.
 Perkins show the locations of the dining room, ladies' parlor and gentlemen's bar.

 It may be noted that unlike the artist's rendering published in 1880, this 1886 view does not show a flag flying above the cupola or a sign for "D.W.
 Fields & Co." at the corner.

 In a photo caption in The Signal newspaper of January 2, 1947, historian A.B.
 Perkins identifies the people on the piazza as follows: Mr. and Mrs. J.O.
 Newhall (J.O. was the last operator of the hotel and

 cousin to Henry Mayo Newhall); W.E.
 Hays, assistant manager of the hotel and store;

 Miss Terry, the future Mrs. W.E.
 Hayes; John Arndt, superintendent of the Newhall Ranch;

 John Murphy, company store clerk; Julius Matter, hotel clerk; Joe Leighton,

 Pico Canyon rancher; and a Mr. and Mrs. Brown, guests from the East.